RYR-1-RD Research

 2025 - 2027 Research Grants

 The RYR-1 Foundation is excited to announce the recipients of the 2025 – 2027 research grants, which represent a total commitment of $480,000 in research funding.
-These grants are focusing on ground breaking gene therapies and innovated strategies to better understand mechanisms of RYR-1-RD.
+These grants are focusing on ground breaking gene therapies and innovative strategies to better understand mechanisms of RYR-1-RD.

 - Selene Ingusci, PhD, University of Pittsburgh (Pittsburgh, USA): “Treatment of mouse models of RYR-1 myopathy using HSV-1 replication-defective vectors for durable, safe expression of the full-length RYR-1 cDNA”